• Dividend payments accelerated globally in Q4 2024, despite a strong US dollar and macroeconomic headwinds.

 The case for dividends

-We recently laid out the case for investing in dividends given the current market landscape.
+We previously laid out the case for investing in dividends given the market landscape.
 Importantly, following strong performance from growth equities, we believe investors may want to diversify their core beta holdings with dividend exposure.
-In addition, dividends can afford portfolios a buffer against inflation and recession, which could help in the face of uncertainty.
+In addition, dividends can afford portfolios a buffer against inflation and recession risks, which could help in the face of uncertainty.
 Exposure to global dividends, in particular, can allow investors to counteract the seasonality of distributions while reducing the risk associated with relying on specific markets.

 Related funds